wanghehv1996/DrawSVG/README.md

 #### Windows Build Instructions using Visual Studio (Recommended)

 We have a beta build support for Windows systems.
 You need to install the latest version of [CMake](http://www.cmake.org/) and install [Visual Studio Community](https://visualstudio.microsoft.com/vs/).
 After installing these programs, you can run `runcmake_win.bat` by double-clicking on it.
 This should create a `build` directory with a Visual Studio solution file in it named `drawsvg.sln`.
 You can double-click this file to open the solution in Visual Studio.

+You may need to modify the Visual Studio path in `runcmake_win.bat` if you are using Visual Studio 2022.

 If you plan on using Visual Studio to debug your program, you can change `drawsvg` project in the Solution Explorer as the startup project by right-clicking on it and selecting `Set as StartUp Project`.
 You can also set the commandline arguments to the project by right-clicking `drawsvg` project again, selecting `Properties`, going into the `Debugging` tab, and setting the value in `Command Arguments`.
 If you want to run the program with the basic svg folder, you can set this command argument to `../../svg/basic`.
 After setting all these, you can hit F5 to build your program and run it with the debugger.